 - All of the microchips used in Apple iPhones are made by South Korean company, Samsung.

 - South Korea is the largest market for plastic surgery per capita in the world.

 - The country enjoys the fastest wireless broadband speeds anywhere.
 The average download speed of 33.5 megabits per second is almost three times greater than the second-placed nation, Hong Kong.

-All figures based on OEC/IMF 2016 projections unless otherwise stated.
+All figures based on OEC/IMF 2018 calculations and projections unless otherwise stated.

 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.